Skip to Main Content

 2. Example table from a systematic review (Sanders et al., 2021) where the authors did not use GRADE.

-3. Example SoF table with qualitative evidence, from an article by the GRADE Working Group.
+3. For example SoF tables with qualitative evidence, see this article by the GRADE Working Group.

 • The article explains how to apply GRADE-CERQual and create a Summary of Qualitative Findings table.